 RabbitMQ allows multiple distributed RabbitMQ brokers to be connected in three different ways - with clustering, with federation and using shovel.
 We take advantage of these built-in plugins for multi-platform VOLTTRON communication.
-For more information about the differences between clustering, federation, and shovel, please refer to RabbitMQ documentation Distributed RabbitMQ brokers.
+For more information about the differences between clustering, federation, and shovel, please refer to the RabbitMQ documentation on Distributed RabbitMQ brokers.